 Distinguishing between eczema and psoriasis can be tricky so we’re here to help you understand the difference between these two skin conditions

-Eczema and psoriasis are both dry skin conditions, but there are a few differences that may help you distinguish between them.
+Eczema and psoriasis can both cause dry and irritated skin, but there are a few differences that may help you distinguish between them.

 Both conditions can be lifelong and you may get flare ups that come and go.
 Although neither condition is contagious, they can be severe enough to impact your quality of life and emotional wellbeing.